rosshadden/sublime-xpath/README.md

 1. Restart Sublime Text to be sure everything is loaded properly.
 1. Enjoy!

+## Known Quirks

+Unfortunately, Python isn't very good at processing xml.
+The lxml library doesn't surface column positions of the nodes etc. and attribute prefixes are lost, with just namespace uri retained.
+To make matters worse, it isn't possible to store custom metadata on a node.
+To overcome these limitations, this plugin stores the necessary information in element attribute nodes with a separate namespace.
+This works well, but it has the side effect of impacting the XPath query results.
+Where possible, they have been filtered out before the plugin returns the data to the user.
+But there are some quirks.
+For example, the count of attributes will always be wrong using `count(@*)`.
+To work around this, you can exclude attributes in the `lxml` namespace like this: `count(@*[namespace-uri() != 'lxml'])`

 ## Potential future improvements:

 Feature requests, bug reports/fixes and usability suggestions are always welcome.